Enhancing Computational Fluid Dynamics with Machine Learning: Accelerating direct numerical simulations

 Numerical simulations can also be accelerated by decreasing the size of the computational domain needed to retain physical properties of the system.
-For example, artificially producing turbulent inflow conditions or far-field pressure gradients can significantly reduce the size of a computational domain.
-Fukami~{\it et al.}~\cite{fukami_inflow} developed a time-dependent inflow generator for wall-bounded turbulence simulations using a convolutional autoencoder with an MLP.
+Two ways in which the domain can be reduced are to replace a section upstream of the domain of interest by an inflow condition, and to replace part of the far-field region by a suitable boundary condition.
+Doing so, these parts of the domain do not need to be simulated, thus producing computational savings, and ML can help to develop the inflow and far-field conditions as discussed next.
+Fukami~{\it et al.}~\cite{fukami_inflow} developed a time-dependent inflow generator for wall-bounded turbulence simulations using a convolutional autoencoder with a multilayer perceptron (MLP).
 They tested their method in a turbulent channel flow at $Re_{\tau}=180$, which is the friction Reynolds number based on channel half height and friction velocity, and they maintained turbulence for an interval long enough to obtain converged turbulence statistics.
 This is a promising research direction due to the fact that current inflow-generation methods show limitations in terms of generality of the inflow conditions, for instance at various flow geometries and Reynolds numbers.
 A second approach to reduce the computational domain in external flows is to devise a strategy to set the right pressure-gradient distribution without having to simulate the far field.
-This was addressed by Morita~{\it et al.}~\cite{morita_et_al} through Bayesian optimization based on Gaussian-process regression, achieving excellent results when imposing concrete pressure-gradient conditions on a turbulent boundary layer.
+This was addressed by Morita~{\it et al.}~\cite{morita_et_al} through Bayesian optimization based on Gaussian-process regression, achieving accurate results when imposing concrete pressure-gradient conditions on a turbulent boundary layer.